 Lily Burris

-Lily Burris is a features reporter for WKMS.
+Lily Burris joined WEKU as a reporter in April, 2026.
 She has a bachelor’s degree in journalism from Western Kentucky University.
-She has written for the College Heights Herald at WKU, interned with Louisville Public Media, served as a tornado recovery reporter with WKMS and most recently worked as a journalist with the Kentucky Center for Investigative Reporting.
-In her free time, she enjoys reading, crocheting and baking.
+She has written for the College Heights Herald at WKU, interned with Louisville Public Media, served as a tornado recovery reporter with WKMS, and as a journalist with the Kentucky Center for Investigative Reporting.

 Kentucky’s winter storms strained livestock producers with cold stress and calving risks, while insulating dormant wheat — though a late freeze could still threaten crops.